This recipe for pumpkin donuts is the holy-grail for any pumpkin (and donut!) lover.

 Coconut butter is made from the fibrous coconut meat, so it tends to be more solid than its close cousin, coconut oil.

-And if you’re feeling a bit adventurous, I’ll let you in on a secret — coconut butter is actually quite easy to make at home!
-Simply add unsweetened shredded coconut to your food processor, and pulse until smooth (sort of like making peanut butter).
+And if you’re feeling a bit adventurous, coconut butter is actually easy to make at home: Just add unsweetened shredded coconut to your food processor, and pulse until smooth.

 Gluten-Free Baked Pumpkin Donuts with Maple Glaze